-The authorization of capital stock does not result in a formal accounting entry.
-This event has no immediate effect on either corporate assets or stockholders' equity.
-But disclosure of the number of authorized shares is often reported in the stockholders' equity section.
-It is then simple to determine the number of unissued shares that can be issued without amending the charter: Subtract the total shares issued from the total authorized.
+U.S. and U.K. corporations raise most of their capital through millions of outside shareholders and bondholders.
+In contrast, companies in Germany, France, and Japan acquire financing from large banks or other institutions.
+In the latter environment, shareholders are less important, and external reporting and auditing receive less emphasis. ers' equity.
+But, disclosure of the number of authorized shares is often reported in the stockholders' equity section.
+It is then simple to determine the number of unissued shares that can be issued without amending the charter: subtract the total shares issued from the total authorized.
 For example, if Micro Hotel was authorized to sell 100,000 shares of common stock and issued 80,000 shares, 20,000 shares would remain unissued.